MicrosoftDocs/WSL/WSL/tutorials/gpu-compute.md

 Machine learning (ML) is becoming a key part of many development workflows.
 Whether you're a data scientist, ML engineer, or starting your learning journey with ML the Windows Subsystem for Linux (WSL) offers a great environment to run the most common and popular GPU accelerated ML tools.

 There are lots of different ways to set up these tools.
-For example, [NVIDIA CUDA in WSL](https://developer.nvidia.com/cuda/wsl), [TensorFlow-DirectML](https://pypi.org/project/tensorflow-directml/) and [PyTorch-DirectML](https://pypi.org/project/pytorch-directml/) all offer different ways you can use your GPU for ML with WSL and [here's a quick explanation on why you might want to use each](/windows/ai/directml/gpu-accelerated-training)!
+For example, [NVIDIA CUDA in WSL](https://developer.nvidia.com/cuda/wsl), [TensorFlow-DirectML](https://pypi.org/project/tensorflow-directml/) and [PyTorch-DirectML](https://pypi.org/project/pytorch-directml/) all offer different ways you can use your GPU for ML with WSL.
+To learn more about the reasons for choosing one versus another, see [GPU accelerated ML training](/windows/ai/directml/gpu-accelerated-training).

-These docs will show how to set up:
+This guide will show how to set up:

 * NVIDIA CUDA if you have an NVIDIA graphics card and run a sample ML framework container
 * TensorFlow-DirectML and PyTorch-DirectML on your AMD, Intel, or NVIDIA graphics card